 n_folds = 4

-k_folds = KFold(n_splits=n_folds, shuffle=False, random_state=1)
+k_folds = KFold(n_splits=n_folds, shuffle=False)

 Here, we've instantiated an object with four folds and no shuffling.
 The way in which we use the object that is returned, which we've called k_folds, is by passing the features and response data that we wish to use for cross-validation, to the .split method of this object.
 This outputs an iterator, which means that we can loop through the output to get the different splits of training and testing data.
 If we took the training data from our synthetic classification problem, X_syn_train and y_syn_train, we could loop through the splits like this: